About the Journal

 Any recommendations made by a reviewer will contribute to the final decision made by the editor.

-A reviewer would be expected to evaluate the article according to the criteria specified in the review form available in English here, in Korean here and in Polish here.
+A reviewer would be expected to evaluate the article according to the criteria specified in the review form available online in English after the assignment acceptance.

 It is recommended to provide a quick summary of the article in your report to reassure the author and editor that you have understood the article.
 The review should be courteous, constructive and should provide insight into any deficiencies.
 In the event of an article being rejected due to poor quality, or out of scope, the reviewer should justify his opinion making sure that both editors and authors are able to fully understand the reasoning behind the comments.
 If the reviewer suggests revision, it should be indicated whether minor or major changes are required.
 Additionally, a reviewer should indicate to the editor whether or not he/she would be happy to review the revised article or whether it is up to the editor to check that the author has followed the reviewer’s instructions.